 UI (Unemployment Insurance)

-This is a federal program that is included in the CARES (Coronavirus Aid, Relief and Economic Security) act and is the traditional financial aid for people who are unemployed.
-However, people who are self-employed, independent contractors and farmers could be ineligible for UI so PUA extends this benefit to those people.
+This is a federal program included in the CARES (Coronavirus Aid, Relief and Economic Security) Act and is the traditional financial aid for people who are unemployed.
+However, people who are self-employed, independent contractors and farmers could be ineligible for UI, so PUA extends this benefit to those people.
 New Yorkers who are receiving regular Unemployment Insurance benefits are eligible for up to 70 weeks of benefits.
 (This is made up of 26 weeks of regular benefits, up to 24 weeks of Pandemic Emergency Unemployment Compensation (PEUC) and up to 20 weeks of Extended Benefits (EB).

-That was a quick summary on the financial benefits that are potentially out there for you, along with some useful links and helpful information but it is complicated and we can’t guarantee that all the information is correct so we do recommend following the official guidance and information very carefully.
+That was a quick summary of the financial benefits that are potentially out there for you.
+We recommend following the official guidance and information very carefully.

-Additionally, click here for a useful article that explains how PPP, PUA and EIDL can work together, as it starts to get really complicated when you start using more than one program.
+Additionally, you can click here for a useful article that explains how PPP, PUA and EIDL can work together, as it can get really complicated when you start using more than one program.